-For continuous use, store at 2-8 °C, protected from light for up to one month.
+For continuous use, store at 2-8°C for up to one month.
 For extended storage, freeze in working aliquots.
 Repeated freezing and thawing is not recommended.
-If slight turbidity occurs upon prolonged storage, clarify the solution by centrifugation.
-Discard working dilution samples if not used within 12 hours.
-Protect from prolonged exposure to light.
+If slight turbidity occurs upon prolonged storage, clarify the solution by centrifugation before use.
+Working dilution samples should be discarded if not used within 12 hours.